ayoisaiah/stellar-photos/README.md

 # Stellar Photos - Beautiful hi-res photos in your browser tabs!

-Experience a beautiful photo from [Unsplash](https://unsplash.com) every time you open a new tab alongside current weather information for your city.
+Experience a beautiful photo from [Unsplash](https://unsplash.com) every time you open a new browser tab.

 ![Screenshot of Stellar Photos on Google Chrome](https://ik.imagekit.io/turnupdev/stellar-chrome_e5UZfh90_JMv.png)